eatmads/Orange-Image-Classification-CNN/README.md

-You can read the paper on this link:
+You can read the paper:
 _https://iopscience.iop.org/article/10.1088/1757-899X/803/1/012020/meta_